 My Pappy loved my Nana’s chow chow and his favorite thing was to take two pieces of her homemade bread and plop a big dollop of her chow chow between them and enjoy.
-Because of his love for her chow chow, she always made a lot – and jarred it in quarts.
-We were lucky to make it through the winter with any left and oh, how it seemed like forever before we would be making another batch.
+Because of his love for her chow chow, she always made a lot and usually jarred it in quarts.
+Even so, we were lucky to make it through the winter with any left and oh, how it seemed like forever before we would be making another batch.

 Sadly, this is not my Nana’s chow chow recipe – I, like so many, failed to write down what she knew in her head.
-Only after she was gone when I turned 15 did I realize the colossal blunder I made.
+Only after she passed away the year I turned 15 did I realize the colossal blunder I made.
 I have so many of my family’s recipes, thanks to my Mom who passed them down — and wrote them down — but the one Nana was most famous for is lost forever; gone from my life just like my Nana.

-This is a relish that not only has variations between every cook that makes it, but varies batch to batch depending on what’s left in the garden or at the farmers’ market or road-side stand.
-There is even a Southern (U.S.) version based on chopped/shredded cabbage.
+This Pennsylvania Dutch relish not only has variations between every cook that makes it, but varies batch to batch depending on what’s available for vegetables to use.

 There is no “right” or “wrong” way to make chow chow; adjust sweetness up or down for your taste, add turmeric or leave it out — this is not a “one-size-fits-all” recipe.
 The quantity of finished chow chow is also variable.
 Prep a few more jars than you think you might need.
 You may find you need to make more pickling syrup or might not need all you did make.
 Sorry, I wish I could be more precise, but that is not how this works!

 This recipe makes an amount that should fit about 7 pint jars which is what a basic hot water bath canner normally holds.
-If you want more, make a second batch, don’t double this and leave half the jars sitting around waiting until another canner full processes.
+Always review safe practices for water bath canning and use appropriate canning times for your elevation.
+If you want more, make a second batch, don’t double this and leave half the jars sitting around waiting until the first canner full processes.

 Pa.
 Dutch Chow ChowCourse: Sides, Appetizers, SaladsCuisine: Pa.
 Dutch, Coal RegionDifficulty: Intermediate

-Chow chow, a colorful mix of sweet and sour pickled vegetables, can be served with any meal!
+Chow chow, a colorful mix of Pennsylvania Dutchsweet and sour pickled vegetables, can be served with any meal!